marcuswhybrow/ray-peat-rodeo/assets/2023-11-17-tribute-to-dr-raymond-peat.md

 AM: Yep.

-F: So, you know, I know oftentimes people don't know that much about, you know, [[Peat, Raymond|Rays's]] personal life or [[Katherine|Katherine]] or anything, but he really had a good life.
+F: So, you know, I know oftentimes people don't know that much about, you know, [[Peat, Raymond|Ray's]] personal life or [[Katherine|Katherine]] or anything, but he really had a good life.

 AM: [23:16] Yeah, I never met anybody, I think, who has just given so much and, yeah, he was just so passionate about it that I think _all_ the time [[Peat, Raymond|he]] was by his computer and he was searching stuff, and he was, you know, he was just like a bookworm, an old fashioned bookworm, you know, with a head in a book.